fvcwmusic/funvegetablestocookwith/README.md

 - Networking for venues. fvcwmusic will work with you to provide live music for your events.

 ## Book a show
-Please reach out to https://www.instagram.com/fvcwmusic and or fvcwbooking@gmail.com to book a show.
+Please reach out at fvcwbooking@gmail.com to book a show.
 We offer multiple genres and set lengths.

 ## Got talent?
 If you would like to colloborate please reach out to us at https://www.instagram.com/fvcwmusic and or fvcwbooking@gmail.com.